ieeah/starbucks-rewards-clone/README.md

 I decided to put this page on Github just when I finished it for having it as a reference for me in the times to come, and maybe collecting some tips.

-### Responsiveness
+#### Responsiveness

-It's not responsive at this moment but I'll probably try to make it responsive in the next few days.
+I've started working to make this page responsive but I'm struggling a bit.
+It seems that some media queries aren't working at all.

-### Code and CSS "cleanliness"
+#### Code and CSS "cleanliness"

 I'm always been a "code cleanliness" supporter, but probably in this codebase I haven't been that clean, that's why I'm trying to use new features as SCSS (whit is mixins ecc ecc) so I'm kind of exploring many ways of doing things.